rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

-# How to set up CI/CD pipelines on gitlab.com
+# How to set up CI/CD pipelines on gitlab.com TEST

 Application development may involve implementing small code changes which are frequently checked into version control.
 Continuous Integration (CI) provides a